nielsenjared/nielsenjared.github.io/content/blog/data-structure-hash-table-linear-probing/index.md

 * What is a collision?

+* What is open address hashing?

 * What is linear probing?

-* TODO

-## How to Implement Hash Table Separate Chainnig in JavaScript
+## How to Implement Hash Table Linear Probing in JavaScript

 Let's pick up where we left off in our previous tutorial, [Data Structures in JavaScript: Hash Table](https://jarednielsen.com/data-structure-hash-table-javascript/).